evanwills/openElection/README.md

 # openElection

-`openElection` aims to provide a complete, flexible platform for managing elections and referenda.
+`openElection` aims to provide a complete, flexible platform for managing online elections and referenda.

 This project is based on lessons learned from maintaining the ACU's (Australian Catholic University) internal, home grown election system